bsvars/2025-06-iifosf/README.md

 # 2025-06-iifosf

+### Title

+Bayesian Structural and Predictive Analyses with the bsvars Family

+### Abstract

+The bsvars package family represents a comprehensive framework for Bayesian Structural Vector Autoregression (SVAR) analysis commonly used in empirical Macroeconomics, designed to serve diverse user communities from academic researchers to applied economists at policy institutions.
+This software ecosystem combines the computational efficiency of compiled C++ code with the accessibility of R's interpreted environment, leveraging Rcpp and RcppArmadillo for optimal performance in intensive Bayesian sampling procedures.

+The packages bsvars and bsvarSIGNs, available on CRAN, provide robust tools for structural and predictive analyses through streamlined workflows.
+Key functionalities include model specification, estimation with progress monitoring, forecasting, forecast error variance decompositions (FEVDs), impulse response functions (IRFs), and historical decompositions (HDs).
+The framework emphasizes both computational speed and analytical transparency, enabling users to conduct sophisticated econometric analyses with minimal scripting requirements.

+In this presentation, we will also talk about our experience when developing packages using C++ code as econometricians, focusing on the design features that facilitate reproducibility and extendability, and the challenges we faced.

 ### General overview:

 1.  bsvars.org is a family of packages for structural and predictive analyses using Bayesian Structural VARs